 As part of our omni-channel strategy work for Target, I led our team's creative efforts to show how digital could augment and extend the shopping experience.
 These are some concept videos.

 “Where can Lincoln go in the future?”
 That’s the question our team was tasked to answer in an effort to modernize the Lincoln brand and re-imagine the ownership experience.
-Working with Marjorie Oetting, our vision was realized with this concept video and ideas that will be incorporated in a concierge app set to launch early 2015.
-(Motion design by James Kowalski)
+Our vision was realized with this concept video and ideas that will be incorporated in a personalized concierge app (still in beta) that will do everything from starting your car and heating your seats, to making restaurant and hotel reservations.

 For the National Retail Federation's Annual Convention and Expo, I was the creative lead in creating RZRShop—a highly interactive, surf-and-sand-branded shopping experience built with Microsoft technology.
 It was crafted inside a portable shipping container and featured a Perceptive Pixel-powered surfboard designer and a one-of-a-kind, dual screen Kinect beach soccer game and smart vending experience.

-Toys"R"Us engaged Razorfish to find out how we could create more excitement around their biggest holiday offering, The Great Big Toys"R"Us Book.
-After careful consideration, we felt the best way to engage parents and kids was to bring the book alive in the form of a fully shoppable activity book—a book that could grow over the years in the form of a digital scrapbook.
+To help Toys"R"Us create more excitement around their biggest holiday offering - The Great Big Toys"R"Us Book - my team created a fully shoppable activity book.
+This AR-enabled tool grows over the years in the form of a digital scrapbook.

 MyFord Touch Redesign

-I led our team's efforts for the redesign of the MyFord Touch as well as forecasting how technology can influence the entire in-auto ecosystem.
+I led our team's efforts for the redesign of the MyFord Touch.

 I led Hot Studio's design team in the creation of Park & Bond, Gilt Groupe's first full-price e-commerce property.
 These screens represent early type and color studies, moodboard and layout explorations, curated brand shop options and initial explorations that led to the final design.